Embeth Davidtz: Hollywood career

+In 1992, Davidtz played the part of Sheila in Sam Raimi's Army of Darkness alongside Bruce Campbell as Ash Williams.
+The third entry in the Evil Dead franchise would eventually become a cult classic worldwide.

 In 1993, Davidtz played the role of Helen Hirsch in Steven Spielberg's Schindler's List.

 In 1995, Davidtz had a central role in the fact-based film Murder in the First, and the Merchant Ivory Productions Feast of July.

-In Matilda (1996), she played the role of Miss Honey, the first-grade teacher of the title character.
+In 1996, she played the role of Miss Honey, the first-grade teacher of the title character, in Matilda.

 In 1998, Davidtz played a theologian helping Denzel Washington crack a supernatural wave of crimes in the mystery drama Fallen and a femme fatale linked to Kenneth Branagh in Robert Altman's The Gingerbread Man.
-The following year, Davidtz portrayed a 19th-century woman of the world in Patricia Rozema's reworking of the Jane Austen comedy Mansfield Park and played a dual role opposite Robin Williams in the futuristic fable Bicentennial Man.
+In 1999, Davidtz portrayed a 19th-century woman of the world in Patricia Rozema's reworking of the Jane Austen comedy Mansfield Park and played a dual role opposite Robin Williams in the futuristic fable Bicentennial Man.

 A supporting role in the 2001 film Bridget Jones' Diary saw Davidtz play Natasha, a colleague and one of the love interests of Mark Darcy (Colin Firth).
 That year, she began her run on the CBS drama Citizen Baines, playing the daughter of a defeated United States Senate incumbent (James Cromwell) who is herself leaning towards a career in politics.
 Other roles included horror thrillers like 2001's Thirteen Ghosts alongside Tony Shalhoub.
 In 2002, she appeared in the Michael Hoffman drama The Emperor's Club.